 As outlined in the Board policy for the District, the General Fund estimated ending fund cash balance is to be managed at a level that represents 5% of the total adopted General Fund budget revenues.
-The approved budget includes contingency and unappropriated ending fund balance amounts that together total \$35.1 Million and does conform to the 5% Board Policy.
+The adopted budget includes contingency and unappropriated ending fund balance amounts that together total \$42 Million and does conform to the 5% Board Policy.